| John Broskie's Guide to Tube Circuit Analysis & Design |

 Remember the Tringlotron?

-In one of my transformation of this topology into vacuum-state, I came with the following variation, which yielded lower distortion than the version that used a constant-current source in place of the cathode resistor.
+In one of my transformations of this solid-state topology into vacuum-state, I came with the following variation, which yielded lower distortion than the version that used a constant-current source in place of the cathode resistor.

 One Last Word If you know of an earlier incarnation of this circuit, please let me know about it.